kim-sunghoon/spooNN/mnist-cnn/README.md

 i.e. `/path/to/spooNN/mnist-cnn/output/pynq-vivado.srcs/sources_1/bd/procsys/hw_handoff/procsys.hwh`

---. deprecated: You can generate that by opening the pynq-vivado project with Vivado.
+-- deprecated -> You can generate that by opening the pynq-vivado project with Vivado.
 Open the block design procsys.
 Then do `File->Export->Export Block Design`.
-This is the same file that is readily available at `./scripts/procsys.tcl` -->
+This is the same file that is readily available at `./scripts/procsys.tcl`

 ## 4. Deployment on the PYNQ